 \begin{conjecture} The Gibbs sampler for the antiferromagnetic Ising model (with no external field) is rapidly mixing on any graph whose maximum degree $d$, for any inverse temperature $\beta$ below the uniqueness threshold for the Ising model on the $d$-regular tree.

-Similarly the Gibbs sampler for the hardcore model is rapidly mixing on any graph whose maximum degree is $d$ for any fugacity $\lam$ below the uniqueness threshold for the hard-core model on the $d$-regular tree. \end{conjecture} We recall that for both of these models the mixing time on almost all random $d$-regular bipartite graphs is exponential in $n$ the size of the graph beyond the uniqueness threshold \cite{MoWeWo:09,GerschenfeldMontanari:07,DemboMontanari:09} so our conjecture is that uniqueness on the tree exactly corresponds to rapid mixing of the Gibbs sampler.
+Similarly, the Gibbs sampler for the hardcore model is rapidly mixing on any graph whose maximum degree is $d$ for any fugacity $\lam$ below the uniqueness threshold for the hard-core model on the $d$-regular tree. \end{conjecture} We recall that for both of these models, the mixing time on almost all random $d$-regular bipartite graphs is exponential in $n$ the size of the graph beyond the uniqueness threshold \cite {MoWeWo09,GerschenfeldMontanari07,DemboMontanari09}, so our conjecture is that uniqueness on the tree exactly corresponds to rapid mixing of the Gibbs sampler.
 A similar conjecture can be made with respect to the coloring model.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-Most of this work was carried out while AS was a student at UC Berkeley and on visits to Rome Tre and the Weizmann Institute.
-AS would like to thank Fabio Martinelli for his useful discussions.
+Most of this work was carried out while A. Sly was a student at UC Berkeley and on visits to Rome Tre and the Weizmann Institute.
+A.~Sly would like to thank Fabio Martinelli for useful discussions.